 b.
 Bills and statements of account do not need to state the precise amount due if they contain information that would enable the debtor to determine that amount.

-[1-26-14] Mail containing personal information must be mailed as First-Class Mail (or Priority Mail Express or Priority Mail).
+Mail containing personal information must be mailed as First-Class Mail, Priority Mail, or Priority Mail Express.
 Personal information is any information specific to the addressee.

-Mail containing handwritten or typewritten material must be mailed as First-Class Mail or Priority Mail Express.
+Mail containing handwritten or typewritten material must be mailed as First-Class Mail, Priority Mail, or Priority Mail Express.

-Any matter marked “Postcard” or “Double Postcard” must be mailed as First-Class Mail or Priority Mail Express.
+Any matter marked “Postcard” or “Double Postcard” must be mailed as First-Class Mail, Priority Mail, or Priority Mail Express.

-Matter eligible for Standard Mail or Package Services prices or authorized as Periodicals is not required to be mailed as First-Class Mail or Priority Mail Express.
+Matter eligible for Standard Mail or Package Services prices or authorized as Periodicals is not required to be mailed as First-Class Mail, Priority Mail, or Priority Mail Express.

 When a letter-size mailpiece weighing no more than 1 ounce in round-trip mailings includes one standard optical disc no larger than 12 centimeters in diameter per mailpiece, the disc will not be considered to be rigid and a nonmachinable surcharge will not be charged on either the outgoing piece or the returned BRM or PRM piece as long as the disc is not put in a rigid container and the envelope itself is not rigid.
+When a flat-size mailpiece weighing no more than 2 ounces in round-trip mailings includes one standard optical disc no larger than 12 centimeters in diameter, the mailpiece will be subject to the applicable price for a 1-ounce First-Class Mail letter if the disc is not in a rigid container and the envelope itself is not rigid and all other standards in 2.8 are met.
+The disc is not considered to be rigid for purposes of the flexibility test in 201.4.3.
+BRM or PRM pieces that meet the standards will be charged the applicable 1-ounce First-Class Mail letter price for pieces that weigh no more than 2 ounces.
 For the purpose of this standard, round-trip mailings are mailings entered under these conditions:

-a.
-The mailing is presented at a BMEU or other acceptance facility as a presort mailing at presort machinable or automation First-Class Mail letter prices.
+2. single-piece mailing using a permit imprint or as a presort mailing at presort or automation First-Class Mail flats prices.

 c.
 A sample of the return envelope is provided to the acceptance employee at the time of mailing for verification that the mailing is designed for round-trip purposes.